MarcoBonato2007/MarcoBonato2007/README.md

 I'm (at the time of making this) a 16-year Italian old teenager.
 I love mathematics and I enjoy computer programming and theory.
 ## Skills and qualifications

+- Please view more on my [LinkedIn Page](https://www.linkedin.com/in/marco-bonato-849734231/)
 - I qualified for the [OUCC](https://www.bebras.uk/index.php?action=content&id=42) (Oxford University Computing Challenge) and made it to ...
-- Please view my algorithmic problem-solving work on [Codeforces page](https://codeforces.com/profile/marcobonato)
+- I have solved algorithmic problems on [Codeforces](https://codeforces.com/profile/marcobonato)
 - I am willing and able to learn new skills and frameworks (e.g. Pytorch)
 - Full proficiency in Python
 - Able to understand and use documentation, for example to interact with API's (e.g. I made a Discord Bot using Discord's Bot API)
-- Completed the General Certificate of Secondary Education, where i achieved 6 grade 9's and 4 grade 8's (the maximum grade is 9).
-- I am currently undertaking the A-Level qualification.
-I chose Maths, Further Maths, Physics and Computer Science.
-- Able to speak English (fluent), Italian (fluent), Dutch (limited) and German (limited)

 ## Projects and work

-Please refer to my [Github projects page](https://github.com/MarcoBonato09?tab=repositories) for my projects.
+- Please refer to my [Github projects page](https://github.com/MarcoBonato09?tab=repositories) for my projects.
-Please view my algorithmic problem-solving work on my [Codeforces page](https://codeforces.com/profile/marcobonato).
+- Please view my algorithmic problem-solving work on my [Codeforces page](https://codeforces.com/profile/marcobonato).

 ## Hobbies and things I find fun

 - Tennis
+- Going out with friends
 - Swimming
 - Working out
 - Mathematics
+- Netflix
 - Computer Science
 - Programming
 - Model United Nations (I have attended conferences such as [MUNish](https://munish.nl/), [HMUN](https://hmun.nl/) and [BSNMUN](https://bsnmun.com/))
+- Self-Improvement and discipline